rvente/NLP-Final-Project/Code/orpheus/README.md

 by under python3.
 You should also see the (virtualenv) before your usual termanl prompt.

-now run `pip install -r requirements.txt` and follow that with `pip install -r requrements_2.txt`
+Now run `pip install -r requirements.txt` and follow that with `pip install -r requrements_2.txt`.
+These are separate to avoid a dependency cycle experienced in testing.

 * python -m spacy download en